 The 2nd Special Warfare Training Group (Airborne) develops and enables the Nation’s most adaptive problem solvers by delivering the right mission-viable and relevant capabilities necessary to meet both the current and future challenges of the operational force.

 The Joint Special Operations Medical Training Center, operating under the auspices of the Special Warfare Medical Group (Airborne), is the central training facility for Department of Defense special operations combat medics.

 Furthermore, USAJFKSWCS leads efforts to professionalize the Army's entire special operations force through the Special Forces Warrant Officer Institute and the David K. Thuma Noncommissioned Officer Academy.

-While most courses are conducted at Fort Bragg, USAJFKSWCS enhances its training by maintaining facilities, and relationships with outside institutions, across the country.
+While most courses are conducted at Fort Liberty, USAJFKSWCS enhances its training by maintaining facilities, and relationships with outside institutions, across the country.
 In all, USAJFKSWCS offers over 40 unique courses that give Soldiers the skills they need to survive and succeed on the battlefield.